pjtunstall/push-swap/README.md

 A + B - C
 ```

 where `A` is number of rotations needed to bring this number to the top of stack A, `B` is the number of rotations needed to put its target number at the top of stack B, and `C` is any combined rotations.
-At least in our program, this calculation makes a big saving on instructions for sorting 100 numbers.
-Sequences of instructions tend to be in the 500s as opposed to the 1400s.
+At least in our program, this calculation makes a big saving on instructions for sorting 100 numbers, as detailed in the previous section.

 When pushing the cheapest number from A to B, its target is the biggest smaller number or, if there is no smaller number, the maximum of B. When pushing back, the target is the smallest bigger number or, if there is no bigger number, the minimum.
 For more detail, examples, and illustrations, see AYO's article and the video by TQ.